Monolith to Microservices: Representing Application Software through Heterogeneous Graph Neural Network: Methodology

 Hence, the total loss to be minimized by CHGNN is:

-where $\mathcal{W}$ contains the trainable parameters of the GNN described in Section \ref{sec:mapToCommon}. $\alpha_1$, $\alpha_2$, $\alpha_3$ and $\alpha_4$ are non-negative weight factors.
-We set them in such a way that individual loss components contribute equally in the first iteration of the algorithm.
+where $\mathcal{W}$ contains the trainable parameters of the GNN described in Section \ref{sec:mapToCommon}. $\alpha_1$, $\alpha_2$, $\alpha_3$ and $\alpha_4$ are non-negative weights.
+We set them such that individual loss components contribute equally in the first iteration of the algorithm.